stefanprodan/openfaas-gke/README.md

 ![OpenFaaS](https://github.com/stefanprodan/openfaas-gke/blob/master/screens/banner.jpg)

 OpenFaaS is a serverless framework that runs on top of Kubernetes.
 It comes with a built-in UI and a handy CLI that takes you from scaffolding new functions to deploying them on your Kubernetes cluster.
+What's special about OpenFaaS is that you can package any executable as a function, as long as it runs in a Docker container it will work on OpenFaaS.

 What follows is a step by step guide on running OpenFaaS with Kubernetes 1.8 on Google Cloud.